* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Collard greens are a meaty, fiber-filled veg that pair really well with neck bones.

-And they’re also PACKED with nutrients such as calcium, iron, and pretty much any vitamin you can think of.
+They have a distinct hint of bitterness that helps cut the fattiness of neck bones.
+Plus, they’re packed with nutrients such as calcium, iron, and pretty much any vitamin you can think of.

-Jenne from sweet potato soul uses smoked paprika in her collard greens instead of the traditional bacon.
+Jenne from sweet potato soul uses smoked paprika in her collard greens instead of the traditional bacon to keep this side dish lighter.

 Featured recipe